oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

 .. method:: AsyncCursor.executemany(statement, parameters, batcherrors=False, \
         arraydmlrowcounts=False)

-    Prepares a statement for execution against a database and then execute it against all parameter mappings or sequences found in the sequence parameters.
+    Executes a SQL statement once using all bind value mappings or sequences found in the sequence parameters.
+This can be used to insert, update, or delete multiple rows in a table with a single python-oracledb call.
+It can also invoke a PL/SQL procedure multiple times.
 See :ref:`batchstmnt`.

     The ``statement`` parameter is managed in the same way as the :meth:`~AsyncCursor.execute()` method manages it.

+    The ``parameters`` parameter can be a list of tuples, where each tuple item maps to one bind variable placeholder in ``statement``.
+It can also be a list of dictionaries, where the keys match the bind variable placeholder names in ``statement``.
+If there are no bind values, or values have previously been bound, the ``parameters`` value can be an integer specifying the number of iterations.

-If the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error "DPI-1015: array size of <n> is too large", where <n> varies with the size of each element being allocated in the buffer.
-If you receive this error, decrease the number of elements in the sequence parameters.
+    In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error "DPI-1015: array size of <n> is too large".
+If you receive this error, decrease the number of rows being inserted.

-    If there are no parameters, or parameters have previously been bound, the number of iterations can be specified as an integer instead of needing to provide a list of empty mappings or sequences.

     When True, the ``batcherrors`` parameter enables batch error support within Oracle and ensures that the call succeeds even if an exception takes place